brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    to the global namespace was excessive.
-   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend upon being able to call any other.
+   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend upon being able to call any other, so the responsibility for initializing a global would often have fallen on client code.

 2. There was no way to override the meaning of ``new`` in C++ so an alternative syntax was necessary